peteromallet/Headless-Wan2GP/STRUCTURE.md

 ## Top-level scripts

 * **worker.py** – Headless service that polls the `tasks` database, claims work, and executes tasks via the HeadlessTaskQueue system.
 Includes specialized handlers for OpenPose and RIFE interpolation tasks with automatic Supabase storage upload.
+Includes 4 Qwen image editing task types (qwen_image_edit, qwen_image_style, image_inpaint, annotated_image_edit) handled by `QwenHandler`.
+All Qwen tasks use the qwen_image_edit_20B model with automatic LoRA management via `LoraResolver`.
 Supports both SQLite and Supabase backends via `--db-type` flag with queue-based processing architecture.
+Features centralized logging that batches logs with heartbeats for orchestrator integration.
 * **add_task.py** – Lightweight CLI helper to queue a single new task into SQLite/Supabase.
 Accepts a JSON payload (or file) and inserts it into the `tasks` table.
 * **generate_test_tasks.py** – Developer utility that back-fills the database with synthetic images/prompts for integration testing and local benchmarking.
 * **tests/test_travel_workflow_db_edge_functions.py** – Comprehensive test script to verify Supabase Edge Functions, authentication, and database operations for the headless worker.

+## Documentation

+* **STRUCTURE.md** (this file) – Project structure and component overview
+* **AI_AGENT_MAINTENANCE_GUIDE.md** – Guide for AI agents working on this codebase
+* **WORKER_LOGGING_IMPLEMENTATION.md** – Centralized logging implementation guide for GPU workers integrating with orchestrator logging system
+* **HEADLESS_SYSTEM_ARCHITECTURE.md** – Detailed component interactions and system architecture

 ## Supabase Upload System